Arkansas Highway 11: Star City business route

-Arkansas Highway 11B (AR 11B and Hwy.
-11B) is a business route of 0.74 mi in Star City.
+Arkansas Highway 11 Business is a business route of 0.74 mi in Star City.
 It is known as Jefferson Street.

 Former Hazen spur

-Arkansas Highway 11 Spur (AR 11S and Hwy.
-11S) was a spur route of 0.9 mi in Prairie County.
-It was replaced by U.S. Route 63 Spur when AR 11 was truncated at I-40 north of Hazen.
+Arkansas Highway 11 Spur was a spur route of 0.9 mi in Prairie County.
+It was replaced by US 63S when Highway 11 was truncated at I-40 north of Hazen.
 The US 63S designation was subsequently removed in 2008, converting the road to a city street.